HL-42 (spacecraft): Option 2D launch system in detail

 How big should the HL-42 be?
-The downmass problem
+The down mass problem

 Team 2 gave a great deal of thought to the question of downmass, cargo that would have to be returned safely to Earth (mainly equipment and completed experiments).
-This presented no problem for Options 1 and 3; the Shuttle could easily carry downmass, for example in a Multi-Purpose Logistics Module (MPLM) in its payload bay, and VentureStar would have a similar system.
-In Option 2D, however, all of the downmass would have to be carried in the HL-42, which would need to be larger than the HL-20 to give some cargo capacity as well as crew seats.
-But how much capacity (volume as well as mass) would be needed in practice?
+This presented no problem for Options 1 and 3; the Shuttle could easily carry down mass, for example, in a Multi-Purpose Logistics Module (MPLM) in its payload bay, and VentureStar would have a similar system.
+In Option 2D, however, all down mass would have to be carried in the HL-42, which would need to be larger than the HL-20 to give some cargo capacity and crew seats.
+But how much capacity (volume and mass) would be needed in practice?

-Since Freedom existed so far only on paper, it was hard to estimate this, because there was no practical experience.
-The Russian space stations had sent down hardly any return mass, since the disposable Progress cargo modules were designed to burn up on re-entry, and the cramped three-person Soyuz re-entry modules had little room to spare.
-But Freedom and the ISS program were much more ambitious, and envisaged returning large biological and especially industrial-processing user experiments on a regular basis.
+Since Freedom existed so far only on paper, it was hard to estimate this because there was no practical experience.
+The Russian space stations had sent down hardly any return mass since the disposable Progress cargo modules were designed to burn up on re-entry, and the cramped three-person Soyuz re-entry modules had little room to spare.
+But Freedom and the ISS program were much more ambitious and envisaged returning large biological and especially industrial-processing user experiments regularly.

 Many of these experiments would be fitted into a bulky ISS International Standard Payload Rack (ISPR), too big even to fit through a Progress or Soyuz probe-and-drogue docking port.
 To load even one ISPR, the HL-42 would need a docking port of the same size as the 1300 mm (51-inch) Common Berthing Mechanism ports that would eventually interconnect the US-made modules of the Station.
 And how many ISPRs would it need to accommodate on each flight?

-Initially the teams were given a baseline figure of 58 tonnes of downmass per year (compared with the 70 tonnes of upmass), and this would have posed a major problem for Option 2: "However, the central issue relative to access to space is the return mass."
-With hindsight, 58 tonnes seems unnecessarily large, and indeed immediate analysis by Langley Research Center (LaRC) showed that it could be reduced to 30 tonnes "by judicious return of spares, user, and crew systems."
+Initially, the teams were given a baseline figure of 58 tonnes of downmass per year (compared with the 70 tonnes of upmass), and this would have posed a major problem for Option 2: "However, the central issue relative to access to space is the return mass."
+With hindsight, 58 tonnes seems unnecessarily large, and indeed, immediate analysis by Langley Research Center (LaRC) showed that it could be reduced to 30 tonnes "by judicious return of spares, user, and crew systems."

-This was still inconveniently large for Option 2, so LaRC went to work again, and determined that by giving priority to the user experiments, and throwing away almost everything else that was no longer of use, the annual downmass could be reduced to 10 tonnes, or roughly 15% of the upmass.
-This is the figure that was used to calculate the required size of the HL-42.
+This was still inconveniently large for Option 2, so LaRC went to work again and determined that by giving priority to the user experiments and throwing away almost everything else that was no longer of use, the annual downmass could be reduced to 10 tonnes or roughly 15% of the upmass.
+This figure was used to calculate the required size of the HL-42.